mafintosh/hyperbrowse/README.md

 ## Options

-- `-d`: the directory where hyperbrowse will store the Hyperdrive
+- `-d {dir}`: the directory where hyperbrowse will store the Hyperdrive
 - `-k`: the Hypercore archive you want to browse
+- `-ram`: run completely in memory

 For more info run `hyperbrowse --help`